Binance Market Update (2022-07-19)

 Binance

-The global cryptocurrency market cap now stands at $1.02T, down by -0.11% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.06T, up by 6.70% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include YGG, MBL, and FTM, up by 31%, 29%, and 16%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include ACH, YGG, and MBL, up by 69%, 28%, and 26%, respectively.

 Top stories of the day: